gatsby-uc/gatsby-plugin-s3/recipes/with-serverless.md

 What is happening here?
 Let's break it down a bit.
 With this config file you have a setup that is very similar to what the plugin's `deploy` command does.
-We configure the plugin, and create a 'resource' (`FrontendBucket`) that will ensure our bucket gets created before we deploy to it.
+We configure the plugin, and declare a 'resource' (`FrontendBucket`) that will ensure our bucket gets created before we deploy to it.

 This makes use of 3 files that the `deploy` command of gatsby-plugin-s3 uses internally as well: